 Learn more about Atrial Fibrillation.

-Read more on the Effective Treatment Options For Chronic A-Fib Sufferers.
+Read more on the Hybrid Maze Procedure: An Effective Treatment Option For Chronic A-Fib Sufferers.

 Read about Mount Sinai Heart Institute, the only Florida Hospital offering Hybrid Maze Procedure to Chronic A-Fib Suffer.